 - Tell us a little bit about yourself.
 Your age, how long you have lived in Delray, where you live, your profession, your family.

-- Why are you running for office?
+- Why are you running for office again?

 - What do you see as Delray’s biggest challenge?
 What do you see as Delray’s biggest opportunity?